 This course builds on SF 513 The Practice of Soul Care to further enhance competency in both individual and group spiritual direction.
-Two hours.
+Prerequisitse: SF 513 The Practice of Soul Care; SF 595 Soul Care Practicum I. Two hours.

 SF 604 Readings from the Spiritual Masters I: Patristic and Medieval